DoSomething/contentful-prototype/docs/development/content-types/text-submission-action.md

 - **Additional Content** (`additionalContent`):

 {% hint style="info" %}
-Most of the fields above related to field that show up in the text submission form will provide sensible defaults if no value is provided, but it is best for the editor to customize these to the campaign.
+Most of the fields above related to user-facing fields that show up in the text submission form will provide sensible defaults if no value is provided, but it is best for the editor to customize these to the campaign.
 {% endhint %}

 ## Technical Notes